-What You Should Know About 5 Popular Herbs
+5 Tips: What You Should Know About Popular Herbs

 Herbal or botanical supplements are widely marketed and readily available, often sold as dietary supplements.
 However, the scientific evidence available about the safety or effectiveness of herbal supplements varies quite a bit.
 In some cases, there is limited evidence to support a product’s use, while in others, evidence has uncovered safety concerns, or is insufficient to draw clear conclusions.
 Because of this variability, you should carefully review the available information and talk to your health care providers before using a specific product.

 Out of the more than 3 million visitors who came to NCCIH’s Web site in 2012, the majority were looking for information on specific herbs and botanicals.
 The top five searched-for herbs of 2012 that brought people to our site are evening primrose oil, St. John’s wort, fenugreek, echinacea, and aloe vera.
-Here are some things you should know about these popular herbal supplements:
+Here are 5 tips about these popular herbal supplements:

 - Evening Primrose Oil.
 Although evening primrose oil has been used as a folk or traditional remedy for eczema, rheumatoid arthritis, and menopausal symptoms, there is not enough evidence to support the use of evening primrose oil for these conditions.